htmldbjs/htmldbjs/docs/methods/getInputValue.md

 ### `HTMLDB.getInputValue`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method gets the current value of the given `input`.

 #### Description